crazysparrow69/Food-order-app/README.md

 # Food-order-app

-This is a course-project which helped to hone my skills and knowledge of basics of React.js
+This is a course-project which helped to hone my skills and knowledge of basics of React.js. </br>
+You can see the application on https://food-order-app-lac.vercel.app/, or

 ## To start the application, firstly execute